Readers Question: explain how economists define ‘full employment’?

 Optimal Unemployment Level

 Another definition of full employment would be the ‘optimal’ level of unemployment.
-In practise, an economy will never have zero unemployment because there is inevitably some frictional unemployment.
+In practice, an economy will never have zero unemployment because there is inevitably some frictional unemployment.
 This is the unemployment where people take time to find the best job for them.
 Frictional unemployment is not necessarily a bad thing.
 It is better people take time to find a job suitable for their skill level, rather than get the first job that comes along.
+Generally, you may expect frictional unemployment to cause an unemployment rate of 2-3%.
+Therefore, some economists may claim that unemployment of less than 3% indicates ‘full employment’ – or at least very close.

 Full Employment and Full Capacity

-Another way to think of full employment is when the economy is operating at an Output level considered to be at full capacity. i.e. it is not possible to increase real output because all resources are full utilised.
-This would be a point on a Production possibility frontier.
-It can also be shown by AD/AS diagram.
+Another way to think of full employment is when the economy is operating at an output level considered to be at full capacity. i.e. it is not possible to increase real output because all resources are fully utilised.
+This would be a point on a production possibility frontier.
+It can also be shown in an AD/AS diagram.

 Diagram of Full Employment

 In this diagram full employment would be at an output of Y2.
-Here any increase in AD only causes inflation.
-In practise it is difficult to know precisely what counts as full employment.
+Here any further increase in AD only causes inflation.
+In practice, it is difficult to know precisely what counts as full employment.
 Practical reasons make it difficult for every firm to operate at 100% capacity.
-Optimal capacity may considered to be 85%
+But in order to define full employment, we would say there is no demand-deficient unemployment, only supply-side unemployment (such as frictional/structural).

 Full Employment and NAIRU